-The Child Care Ombudsman would:

-- Be a central point of contact for concerns regarding the delivery and system of child care services and receive, investigate, and address complaints, concerns, and inquiries in a timely manner from the public regarding child care services, providers, and related programs; - Act as an advocate for parents, families, and child care providers by facilitating communication between stakeholders and ensuring that concerns are resolved efficiently and fairly; - Work closely with state agencies, the Director, service providers, and advocacy organizations to improve the quality, accessibility, and affordability of child care services in Kansas; - Provide clear guidance and information, in conjunction with and from the direction of the Director, to the public about child care regulations, available support programs, and how to access services when concerns arise;
+- Deputy Director of Child Care Advocacy, who would: - Be a central point of contact for concerns regarding the delivery and system of child care services and receive, investigate, and address complaints, concerns, and inquiries in a timely manner from the public regarding child care services, providers, and related programs; - Act as an advocate for parents, families, and child care providers by facilitating communication between stakeholders and

-- Submit an annual report to the Director, to be shared with the Legislature, detailing the number and nature of concerns addressed, actions taken, and recommendations for improvements in child care services and policies; - Review all revocations of licensure upon a complaint and make appeal to the Director.
-If an unsatisfactory determination is made, the provider could appeal through the Administrative Procedure Act; and - Recommend changes in policies, regulations, or procedures to improve the functioning of child care services in Kansas to the Director, Governor, and Legislature.
+- ensuring that concerns are resolved efficiently and fairly; - Work closely with state agencies, the Director, service providers, and advocacy organizations to improve the quality, accessibility, and affordability of child care services in Kansas; - Provide clear guidance and information, in conjunction with and from the direction of the Director, to the public about child care regulations, available support programs, and how to access services when concerns arise; - Submit an annual report to the Director, to be shared with the Legislature, detailing the number and nature of concerns addressed, actions take, and recommendations for improvements in child care services and policies; - Review all revocations of licensure upon a complaint and make appeal to the Director.
+If an unsatisfactory determination is made, the provider may appeal to the Secretary for Children and Families; and - Recommend changes in policies, regulations, or procedures to improve the functioning of child care services in Kansas to the Director, Secretary for Children and Families, Governor, and Legislature.

-Kansas Children's Cabinet
+Kansas Children's Cabinet (Section 37)

-The Kansas Children's Cabinet (Cabinet) would be expanded from 15 to 18 members as listed in the bill.
+The Kansas Children's Cabinet (Cabinet) would consist of 18 members as listed in the bill.
 The bill would specify that the five members of the public and the legislative members would be the only voting members of the Cabinet.
-The three new members would be the following: the Director as a non-voting member; the legislative member appointed by the Majority Leader of the House of Representatives as a voting member; and the legislative member appointed by the Majority Leader of the Senate as a voting member.
 The voting members of the Cabinet would appoint a Chairperson of the Cabinet from among the voting members.
 The bill would also specify that each voting member would serve at the pleasure of such voting member's appointing authority.